AMWA-TV/is-11/docs/Data Model.md

 SHOULD NOT change if:

 - A Receiver is re-configured, adding or removing some Outputs, but keeping this one
-- A different upstream counterpart is connected to the same interface
+- A different downstream counterpart is connected to the same interface

 It is suggested that Output IDs be generated using the combination of: